neverchanje/yaraft/src/README.md

 - If an existing entry conflicts with a new one (same index but different terms), delete the existing entry and all that follow it.
 - Append any new entries not already in the log.
+- NOTE: logs are first saved in `unstable`, until the library user flushing them into storage.
+- NOTE: If MaybeAppend tries to append an array entries and all of which are existed, it will not delete the following log entries.
+The deleted should only follows an conflicted one.

 @see `Progress::MaybeUpdate`